 DIRECT CARE COUNSELOR – Full time, second and third shifts available.
-Counselor role providing direct care for children and youth living in an open residential program at St. John’s Home.
+Counselor role providing direct care for children and youth living in an open program at D. A. Blodgett - St. John’s Residential Homes.
 Counselors see to the physical and emotional needs of the residents who have experienced some form of abuse and/or neglect.
 Counselors will model and teach appropriate social skills while working closely with a staff therapist to implement individualized treatment plans.
 This role demands an individual with strong relationship building skills, physical and emotional stamina and an ability to work in a team environment in order to provide a family setting.
 Counselors act in a parental role by meeting basic needs of youth.
 Completion of a Bachelor's degree in a human services field is preferred.
 Valid Driver’s License with a good driving record is required.
 Those interested in starting a career in the child welfare field or those with a desire to help struggling children and teenagers are encouraged to apply.

 COMMUNITY LIVING SUPPORTS AIDE – Part-time with flexible schedule working with developmentally delayed or severely emotionally disturbed children.
 Meeting with the child in the family home to teach, train and/or assist the child with his or her needs that may increase or maintain personal self sufficiency.
 Child welfare experience preferred.

 RESPITE WORKERS - Part Time Respite Worker positions available to provide temporary relief for families in their homes and in the community.
 Working with children who have emotional and/or behavioral challenges, respite fulfills the care and support responsibilities usually performed by the family caregiver according to the needs and abilities of the child.
 Respite is offered at variable times including: days, evenings and weekends.
 Minimum education requirements include High School diploma or GED.